Scuba Diving in Belize

 Where is Belize and how to get there?
 Situated in the Caribbean Sea and south of the Yucatan Peninsula, with Mexico and Guatemala as the neighboring countries, Belize is relatively easy to access.

-From the U.S.: Luckily, there are direct flights to Belize (BZE) from major U.S. cities including Los Angeles, New York, Miami, Houston, Dallas, Atlanta, and Charlotte.
+From the U.S.: Luckily, there are direct flights to Belize City – Philip S.W.
+Goldson International Airport (BZE) from major U.S. cities including Los Angeles (LAX), New York (JFK), Miami (MIA), Houston (IAH), Dallas (DFW), Atlanta (ATL), and Charlotte (CLT).

 If you're coming from outside the United States, you'd likely have to make a stop in a city in the U.S.